phalcon-orphanage/docs/es/reference/di.rst

     <?php

-    //Resolve the object externally instead of using a definition for it:
+    // Resolve the object externally instead of using a definition for it:
     $router = new MyRouter();

-    //Pass the resolved object to the service registration
+    // Pass the resolved object to the service registration
     $di->set('router', $router);

 Organizing services in files